THE BEST COSTA RICA

 Make your own natural insect repellent with Citronella, Lemongrass, and Tea Tree.
 Repellents containing DEET are harmful to your health and the health of our environment.
 Not to mention THEY DON'T WORK on the famous "no see 'ems," or sand flies.

-For the best natural protection, our guides recommend mixing fractionated coconut oil with tea tree and lemongrass essential oils and putting them into these sun blocking glass spray bottles for travel.
+For the best natural protection, our guides recommend mixing fractionated coconut oil with 10 drops each of tea tree, lemongrass, citronella, and peppermint essential oils into these sun blocking glass spray bottles for travel.
 This combination provides the best protection against sand fleas and mosquitos while also protecting you from infections with its antibacterial properties.
+The peppermint adds a tingle that keeps you from feeling the urge to scratch.
+The antibacterial properties are important in our humid environment.

 Fishing and Snorkel Gear

-We provide fishing gear for tours, but please bring your own rods or reels if you would like to fish independently.
+We provide fishing and snorkel gear for tours, but please bring your own rods or reels if you would like to fish independently.

 If you would like to bring your own snorkeling gear, we recommend this mask and snorkel set, these fins, and neoprene booties to prevent blisters and make your fins more comfortable.

-If you would like to take snorkeling to the next level and try freediving (breath hold diving) you will need a set of longer fins, a weight belt, and dive weights.
+If you would like to take snorkeling to the next level and try freediving (breath hold diving) you will need a set of longer, softer fins, a frameless mask, and open snorkel.
+A weight belt, and dive weights are optional, but recommended if you'd like to swim down to take a closer look at the sea life!
 This is a good combo for beginners.
 We generally wear 4lbs of weight when we are not wearing wet suits.
 We do not have freedive gear to rent out.

 Power Adapters